Stetsed/stetsed-guides/content/posts/Framework-Power-Tuning.md

 title: "Framework Power Tuning"
 date: 2023-05-19T12:08:19+02:00
 draft: false
+tags: ["Framework Laptop 13", "Linux", "Improvement"]
+summary: "Learn how to tune Linux on the Framework 13 Laptop to achieve better battery life!"
 ---

-This guide will show you how to tune your framework laptop on linux to achieve better performance life using TLP

-Firstly go ahead and install tlp on your platform, below are some examples for common platforms.
+In this post we will go through the steps to achieve better battery life starting with using [TLP](https://github.com/linrunner/TLP), and then later in the post on how to make sure you have graphics acceleration for video playback so your battery usage while watching videos can be massivley decreased.

-# TLP
+## TLP

+To start with we are going to want to install TLP, this will vary from distro to distro but I have listed a few common ones here below.

 ```bash
 # Fedora